 So now you might ask, why am I also passing the File Download value into a traffic variable?
 Ex: File Download (Prop10).
 Custom Traffic variables, "Props" are traffic "property" variables.

-We use these in combination with eVars to measure overall engagement.
+We use traffic reports as well as conversion to measure overall engagement.

 So now you can see Adobe Analytics structures data.
 What are some of the custom events/engagements you want to track?